Safeguarding of Children and Vulnerable Adults

 Further definitions of responsibilities and procedures:

-- For children who are Student Members of the Association, the primary responsibility for a child’s supervision and safety lies with a parent or guardian, including when the child attends any of the Association’s centrally organised events or activities.
+- For children who are Student Members of the Association, the primary responsibility for a child’s supervision and safety lies with a parent or guardian, including when the child attends any of the Association’s organised events or activities.
+A parent or guardian may assign these duties of supervision and ensuring safety to a designated responsible adult who is a member of the Association, but this must be done in writing, using the appropriate form, obtainable from the Membership Secretary.
 See Association Rule 2 on Student Membership.

-- A designated responsible adult should normally accompany visiting children or vulnerable adults who are not members, e.g. parent, teacher, carer or other group leader.
+- A designated responsible adult, for example a parent, teacher, carer or other group leader, should normally accompany visiting children or vulnerable adults who are not members.
 Primary responsibility for them lies with that person.
-Make sure that these adults understand their responsibilities.
+Make sure that these designated responsible adults understand their responsibilities.

 - The Safeguarding Officer’s role is to: